-What kinds of electric car motors are the most popular?
+What kinds of electric car motors are the most popular for conversions?

 There are a lot of electric motors out there, but just a few make up the majority of the motors being used in electric cars: the series wound DC motor, the permanent magnet motor, and the 3-phase AC motor.
 We'll talk about the pros and cons of each of these three types here.

 When people choose a motor for their car, they're balancing factors like: